cce-bigdataintro-1160/CEBD-1160-fall-2019-site/1-intro.md

 * Be able to recognize a dataset and formulate a question for it
 * Be able to differentiate a regression and classification problem

-### Optional homework
-* Research what is an operating system shell/terminal.
-What's its purpose?
-* Research what is a versioning control system.
-What's its purpose?

 ### Recommended References
 * [Asking the right questions](https://towardsdatascience.com/how-to-ask-the-right-questions-as-a-data-scientist-913621907411)
 * [Enhancing the right questions](https://towardsdatascience.com/how-to-ask-questions-data-science-can-solve-e073d6a06236)